medplum/medplum/examples/medplum-demo-bots/src/slack-bots/README.md

 ## Support

-For issues related to Medplum, please refer to the [Medplum documentation](https://www.medplum.com/docs) or contact Medplum support.
+For issues related to Medplum, please refer to the [Medplum documentation](https://www.medplum.com/docs) or contact Medplum support in [Discord](https://discord.gg/medplum)

 For Slack-related issues, consult the [Slack API documentation](https://api.slack.com/docs).